rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 git checkout exercise1/mongodb params/mongodb templates/mongodb.yml
 ```

 4. Open `enablement-ci-cd` in your favourite editor.
 Edit the `inventory/host_vars/ci-cd-tooling.yml` to include a new object for our mongodb as shown below.
-This item can be added below the Jenkins slave in the `ci-cd-tooling` section.
+This item can be added below Nexus in the `ci-cd-tooling` section.
 ```yaml
   - name: "jenkins-mongodb"
     namespace: "{{ ci_cd_namespace }}"